barr-code/CV/README.md

 (which these days is not often), you can find me watching Netflix, reading fantasy/fiction, or traipsing through the countryside taking photos.

-After I finish at Makers in December, I am looking for a junior developer position in London, Dublin, New York, or San Francisco.
+Since completing the Makers Academy course in December, I am looking for a junior developer position in London, Dublin, New York, or San Francisco.

 ### Skills